 Home/Hospital Instruction – Instructional services that are provided to any student with a medical condition that will cause an absence from school of more than 10 consecutive school days.
 The medical condition must be verified by written statement from a licensed medical examiner.
 In conjunction with the medical examiner, school personnel must determine that the student can educationally benefit from such a program.

-Speech and Language (S&L) – Speech and language services are provided for students with an identified impairment in one or more of the following areas: articulation, voice, fluency and or language delay/disorder, which adversely affects their educational performance.
-Programs for students in need of speech/language support are located at each District 58 school.
+Speech and Language – Speech and language services are provided for students with an identified impairment in one or more of the following areas: articulation, voice, fluency and or language delay/disorder, which adversely affects their educational performance.
+Every District 58 school offers a speech and language program.
 The Preschool Itinerant Speech Program is designed for preschool-aged children who are in need of speech/language support.
-These services are provided at El Sierra School and Henry Puffer School.
 (Grades: Preschool – 8)